suvarnak10/SaveYourSeat/README.md

 # SaveYourSeat
+ SaveYourSeat Web App is an online platform designed to simplify the process of booking tickets for various events.
+The web app aims to provide users with a user-friendly interface, extensive event information and a seamless booking experience.
 # Local Setup
 - Clone the project
 - Run `setup.sh`

 # Local Development Run
 - `local_run.sh` It will start the flask app in `development`.
 Suited for local development

+## Features
+The app has the following features:

+- Flask security and token based authentication
+- User-friendly interface: Intuitive design and smooth navigation to ensure easy ticket searching, selection, and booking for users of all skill levels.
+- Real-time availability updates: Live updates on ticket availability and seat selection to ensure users get the most up-to-date information when making their bookings.

+- Personalized user accounts: User registration and login features to provide personalized experiences, including booking history, preferences, and exclusive offers.

 # Frameworks used
 - Flask for application code